jibbex/jib-FFmpeg/README.md

 *Yet another graphical user interface for FFmpeg...*

-**It is far from finished and still in development.
-You will find bugs and a lack of life enhancement features.**
+**It is far from being finished and is still under development.
+You will find bugs and a lack of features to improve user experience.**

 ### Node.js and Electron
 This software uses [Node.js](https://nodejs.org/en/) and [Electron](https://electronjs.org/) to utilize JavaScript, HTML, and CSS for cross platform desktop apps.